overtane/udacity-carnd-p7/README.md

  }
 ```

-* Algorithm modification
+## Algorithm modification

-(Added Apr 5th, 2017)

-When lambda is negative, the state covariance matrix may not meet semi-positive definite requirement.
+### Covariance matrix calculations

+The enhancements described above were implemented in order to mitigate problems caused by non-positive semi-definite covariance matrices.
+However the
+reason why the algoritm produced these 'invalid' matrices remained unknown.

-Added possibility to use modification from "A New Method for the Nonlinear Transformation of Means and Covariances in Filters and Estimators" by Simon Julier, Jeffrey Uhlmann, and Hugh F. Durrant-Whyte, IEEE TRANSACTIONS ON AUTOMATIC CONTROL, VOL. 45, NO. 3, MARCH 2000
+In a paper **A New Method for the Nonlinear Transformation of Means and Covariances in Filters and Estimators**, *IEEE TRANSACTIONS ON AUTOMATIC CONTROL, VOL. 45, NO. 3, MARCH 2000* Julier et al. present a modification, which addresses the covariance matrix problem.
+The root cause to the problem is said to be  negative lambda term, that causes negativ esigma points weights.
+When lambda is negative, the state covariance matrix may not meet positive semi-definite requirement.

-Look at function `UnscentedKalmanFilter::PredictMeanAndCovariance()`:
+A member variable `modified_` was added to `UnscentedKalmanFilter` class and the modification was implemented in the function `UnscentedKalmanFilter::PredictMeanAndCovariance()`:

 ```
 // predicted state covariance matrix